Andrew Grove: Starting Intel

 The company's revenue increased from $2,672 in its first year (1968) to $20.8 billion in 1997.
 Grove was appointed Intel's president in 1979, CEO in 1987, and then chairman of the board in 1997.
 In May 1998 Grove relinquished the post of CEO to Craig Barrett, as Grove had been diagnosed with prostate cancer a few years earlier, though he remained chairman until November 2004.
 Since then Grove remained at Intel as a senior advisor, and has also been a lecturer at Stanford University.
 He reflected back upon Intel's growth through the years:

 In various bits and pieces, we have steered Intel from a start-up to one of the central companies of the information economy.

 Grove is credited with having transformed Intel from a manufacturer of memory chips into the world's dominant producer of microprocessors for PC, servers, and general-purpose computing.
 During his tenure as CEO, Grove oversaw a 4,500% increase in Intel's market capitalization from $4 billion to $197 billion, making it the world's 7th largest company, with 64,000 employees.
 Most of the company's profits were reinvested in research and development, along with building new facilities, in order to produce improved and faster microprocessors.
+(Despite his company's dependence on sales to PC companies, Grove thought personal computers were not useful and difficult to use.
+He only began using them regularly after Intel deployed email throughout the company in 1989, and Microsoft Windows 3.0 appeared in 1990.)